Attributes of God in Christianity: According to Aquinas

+In the 13th century, Thomas Aquinas focused on a shorter list of just eight attributes, namely simplicity, perfection, goodness, incomprehensibility, omnipresence, immutability, eternity and oneness.
 In Aquinas' thought, Battista Mondin distinguishes between entitative attributes and personal attributes of the subsistent being that is God.

 Entitative attributes concerns God as regards to the fact that in Him essence and existence coincide.
 They are: infinity, simplicity, indivisibility, uniqueness, immutability, eternity, and spirituality (meaning absence of matter).

 Personal attributes of God are life (fullness, beatitude, perfection), thought, will and freedom, love and friendship.
 The object of the thinking and will of God is God Himself, so to speak, His essence, since He is the Highest Good and the perfection of all perfections.
-But God also addresses His thought and His will towards to the human creatures for their own good.
+But God also addresses His thought and His will towards humans for their own good.